-In our next post, we’re speaking with Kristin Wagner, a member of our Reservations team.
-Kristin had never left the country before, so we’ve been looking forward to hearing how her trip on our Discover Ireland tour went.
+Today we’re speaking with Kristin Wagner, a member of our Reservations team.
+Kristin had never left the country before, so we’ve been looking forward to hearing how her trip on one of our Ireland tours went.
 We sat down for a Q-and-A with Kristin to talk about her experience in Ireland, and what it meant to her as a first-time international traveler.

 FP: How was your overall experience in Ireland?